 In 2020, the deadline to file will be April 15.

 We recommend filing your return during the tax season to avoid penalties and late fees; however, help may be available until October 15 for those who need to file late returns, prior year returns or amendments.

 The Patient Protection and Affordable Care Act (ACA) is a federal law signed by the President in 2010.
 The law expands access to health insurance and creates a requirement to maintain coverage.
+As of tax year 2019, there is no longer a federal penalty for being uninsured.
 Beginning in 2015, taxpayers will be responsible for the following during tax time:

 When having your taxes prepared, you may need to bring additional documentation to aid in the preparation of your return.
-If you are uninsured, you may need to pay a penalty if you are not eligible for an exemption.
 VITA assists taxpayers with all tax time responsibilities related to the Affordable Care Act at no cost.

 To view a full list of exemptions, visit irs.gov.